-During this time of unprecedented change and uncertainty, organizations across the globe are wrestling with how to retain and engage people in the face of layoffs and economic slow downs.
+During times of change and uncertainty, organizations wrestle with how to retain and engage people.
 While compensation and financial incentives still matter, it takes more than money to optimize a workforce that is afraid and uncertain.

 At ADVISA, we say that confidence is the currency of productivity.
 When people are enabled to meet their inner motivating needs at work, both performance and productivity increase.
 Here are some practical ways to invest in building your employees’ confidence.

 Invest in Development